Self-Worth Issues Are Rooted In Our Childhood

 “You can have anything you want if you are willing to give up the belief that you can’t have it.”—Dr. Robert Anthony

-I’d like you to reflect on the following questions before you read the rest of this article: What do you believe you deserve in life?
+Reflect on the following questions: What do you believe you deserve in life?
 Do you have issues around receiving?
 Do you find it difficult to get what you want because of the obstacles that get in the way?
-Do you struggle to fill your needs, whether it be via: a relationship, career goals, finances or otherwise?
-Yes, there are many questions to consider and I invite you to journal your answers after you finish reading.
-It may be difficult to acknowledge, however we always get what we believe we deserve.
-Allow me to unpack this further to explain what I mean.
-If we have self-worth issues embedded in our childhood, we will settle for less and believe it is all we are capable of receiving.
+Do you struggle to fill your needs, whether it be via a relationship, career goals, finances or otherwise?
+Yes, there are many questions to consider and I invite you to journal your answers after you finish reading this article.
+Whilst it may be difficult to acknowledge, we always get what we believe we deserve.
+Allow me to unpack this further.
+If we have self-worth issues embedded in our childhood, we will settle for less and believe it is all we can receive.

-For example, when I was young, my father remarked that I would never amount to anything because I couldn’t do the smallest tasks properly.
-Although I didn’t digest the significance of its meaning, it was repeated often enough and became entrenched in my psyche.
+For example, when I was young, my father remarked I would never amount to anything because I couldn’t do the smallest tasks properly.
+Although I didn’t digest the significance of its meaning, it was repeated often and became entrenched in my psyche.
 Like many others, I developed self-esteem issues related to deserving because of this belief.
 Have you experienced something similar when growing up?
-It wasn’t until I used self-enquiry to heal the limiting beliefs, that I understood that they were formed during my upbringing.
+It wasn’t until I used self-enquiry to heal the limiting beliefs and recognised they were formed during my upbringing.

 You Must Believe You Are Deserving